-BOK CHOI Recipe
+BOK CHOY Recipe

 By David J. Stewart

-Currently, you can buy Bok Choy in many ethnic grocery stores, and in many larger supermarket chains.
-Bok choi is becoming popular to use for cooking because it has a delicious unique taste of its own.
+Bok Choy has been cultivated in China for centuries and is now commonly grown in Alberta, Canada and in California, USA.
+Bok Choy is also grown in Europe where it was introduced in the 1700's.Currently, you can buy Bok Choy in many ethnic grocery stores, and in many larger supermarket chains.
+Bok Choy is becoming popular to use for cooking because it has a delicious unique taste of its own.
 Whatever the variety, the stalks are mild and crunchy and the leaves pleasantly tangy.

 Recipe for Stir-Fried Bok Choi: